 Fat Tire Bike Tour

 The expert guides keep visitors informed, entertained, and safe from surrounding traffic.
-The Barcelona tour hits even more city highlights, including Parc de la Ciutadella and the beach; frequent stops allow time for pictures, exploration, food, and stretching.
+The Barcelona bike tour hits even more city highlights, including Parc de la Ciutadella and the beach; frequent stops allow time for pictures, exploration, food, and stretching.
 The Fat Tire experience is unmatched and a must for any traveler desiring to see the city in an entirely unique manner.

 Photo credits: 1 by sarahtate, 2 by c h e e s e roc on Flickr, 3 by jcorrius on Flickr, 4 by sarahtate, 5 by uayebt on Flickr, 6 by sarahtate, 7 by vito7 on Flickr